hivvu/quickie/README.md

 ```
 npm i
-npm run watch -or- gulp watch
+npm start -or- node server.js

 ```

 ### Gulp

-Default task is `$ gulp`, which will run all the following commands.
+For CSS, the default task is `$ gulp`, which will run all the following commands.
 Or, you can use them individually as needed.

 ```
 $ gulp build:css // only processes Sass to CSS once